MicrosoftDocs/cloud-adoption-framework/docs/plan/plan-sustainability.md

 ### Learning resources

-- Sustainability, or cloud efficiency, is a fundamental topic to understand to optimize your cloud infrastructure, applications, and workloads.
-It's also an important part of your planning process to understand how you early in your cloud journey can contribute to become more sustainable.
+- Sustainability, or cloud efficiency, is a fundamental topic to understand optimizing your cloud infrastructure, applications, and workloads.
+Knowing how early in your cloud journey you can contribute to becoming more sustainable is also an essential part of your planning process.

 - Learn how to design Azure solutions and workloads to be more sustainable.
 See the [Azure Well-Architected Framework sustainability workload guidance](/azure/architecture/framework/sustainability/).
 - See the Microsoft Learn module [The Principles of Sustainable Software Engineering](/training/modules/sustainable-software-engineering-overview/).